eromatiya/the-glorious-startpage/README.md

 ### Important Note

-+ If you're using firefox and blur effect is not enabled, open `about:config`, accept the risks, find `layout.css.backdrop-filter.enabled` set it to true to enable it.
++ If you're using firefox and blur effect is not enabled, open `about:config`, accept the risks, find `layout.css.backdrop-filter.enabled`, and set it to true to enable it.
 Refresh the startpage.

 + The code could be better, this is my first time writing a startpage from the ground up.
 I will improve this from time to time.